 2. Set up a detailed spreadsheet that includes all your expected wedding expenses

-After you've determine your "number" it's time to set up your wedding budget.
+After you've determined your "number" it's time to set up your wedding budget.
 Below are items you'll want to include in your budget:

 - Reception costs - Venue, food, decor, table chair rentals etc (This will most likely take the bulk of your budget ~50%)